-11-0.
-Allocation of Lancicus and Mainey-Lancicus by Blood Type Pancreas and Kidney-Pancreas from Deceased Donors with: Are Allocated to Candidates with: Blood Type O Blood type O , or blood type A, B, or AB if the candidate has a zero antigen mismatch with the deceased donor and a CPRA greater than or equal to 80 percent Blood Type A Blood type A or AB Blood Type B Blood type B or AB Blood Type AB Blood type AB Blood Types A, non-A 1 and AB, non-A 1 B Blood type B who meet all of the following criteria: 1.
-The transplant program obtains written informed consent from each blood type B candidate regarding their willingness to accept a blood type A, non-A 1 or blood type AB, non-A 1 B blood type pancreas and kidney-pancreas.
-2. The transplant program establishes a written policy regarding its program's

-Pancreas and Kidney-Pancreas from Deceased Donors with: Are Allocated to Candidates with: titer threshold for transplanting blood type A, non-A 1 and blood type AB, non- A 1 B pancreas and kidney-pancreas into candidates with blood type B. The transplant program must confirm the candidate's eligibility every 90 days (+/- 20 days).
+Pancreas and Kidney-Pancreas from Deceased Donors with: Are Allocated to Candidates with: Blood Types A, non-A1 and AB, non-A1B Blood type B who meet all of the following criteria: The transplant program obtains written informed consent from each blood type B candidate regarding their willingness to accept a blood type A, non-A1 or blood type AB, non-A1B pancreas and kidney-pancreas.
+The transplant program develops and complies with a written policy regarding its program's titer threshold for transplanting blood type A, non-A1 and blood type AB, non-A1B pancreas and kidney-pancreas into candidates with blood type B. The transplant program must confirm the candidate's eligibility every 90 days (+/- 20 days).